VoltageSW/uwu-game/README.md

-# magarajam-4-game
+# uwu-game
-A game for Magara Jam 4 made by us.
+A perfect game in python/pygame.